masukomi/private_comments/README.md

 ## Creating An Editor Plugin
 There's not a lot to creating an editor plugin, and the Example Client (see below) can be used to rapidly bootstrap the process.
+Under the covers it implements all the steps in the diagram below.
+The [Vim plugin](https://github.com/masukomi/vim_private_comments/) is an example of quickly bootstrapping a plugin.

+Please contact [me](https://masukomi.org) if you'd like help creating a plugin for your favorite editor.

 This diagram provides a high level overview of how data flows through the system.
 If you choose to interact with the API directly (recommended) you can find all the details in [the API docs](https://masukomi.github.io/private_comments).

 ![diagram of high level data flow](docs/instructional/data_flow.svg)

+I recommend using the Example Client (`pc`) to quickly bootstrap a plugin for your editor.
+Once you've got something that works, and looks good, you can go back and use tools like [libgit2](https://libgit2.org/) to query git without shelling out to the command line (as `pc` does), and make direct HTTP requests to the local `private_comments` server.
+The source to `pc` can be a reasonable blueprint for how to go about that.

 ## Example Client
 As a tool for testing the server, and bootstrapping plugin development Private Comments comes with an example command line client called `pc`

+Following the usage guide below you can record, retrieve, and delete comments.
+Note that Private Comments can only record comments about lines that have been _committed_ in git.
+So, if it's a new line, or you've changed the line, you'll need to commit it before commenting.

 Note: pc is _not_ intended to be the tool you use to record comments.
 It's a testing/proof-of-concept client implementation.
 It also makes for a _very_ fast way to implement an editor plugin.
 You just have to manage the capture of new comments and display of existing ones.
-You can pass the complications of interacting with an API off to the `pc` script.
+You can pass the complications of interacting with git and an HTTP API off to the `pc` script.

 ```
 Usage: pc -f file-path [-fclsp] [option values]